- Understanding Prakriti

 Conclusion

-To sum up, Prakriti is the combination of doshas that you are born with and is affected by several factors including the conditions of sperm and ovum during the time of conception, the health of the mother’s uterus, and the time and season of conception.
+To sum up, Prakriti is the combination of doshas you are born with, influenced by factors such as the conditions of the sperm and ovum at conception, the health of the mother’s uterus, and the time and season of conception.

-Vikriti on the other hand is your current state of being, which is dynamic.
-It changes according to the environment of the individual and is generally referred to as the imbalanced state of the doshas.
+Vikriti, on the other hand, refers to your current state of being, which is dynamic and changes according to your environment.
+It is generally considered an imbalanced state of the doshas.

-An ayurvedic practitioner diagnoses your health condition based on your Prakriti and vikriti through a list of questions.
-This will determine the doshas that need to be worked upon to restore the balance.
+An Ayurvedic practitioner diagnoses your health condition based on your Prakriti and Vikriti through a series of questions.
+This helps determine which doshas need attention to restore balance.

-Reading the above characteristics of Prakriti and vikriti, it can be understood that the goal of Ayurveda is to acquire the knowledge necessary to notice when a Vikriti imbalance comes in to prevent illness or disease.
-It is also helpful in developing practices and rituals that will keep our Prakriti balanced.
+From the characteristics of Prakriti and Vikriti, it is clear that the goal of Ayurveda is to acquire the knowledge necessary to recognize when a Vikriti imbalance arises, helping to prevent illness or disease.
+Ayurveda also aids in developing practices and rituals that keep our Prakriti balanced.